 KI NDG’s response:

 While largely answered in KI NDG’s response to Question 3.1, significant experience can be gained from those entities (government agencies, global organizations comprising commercial online businesses and Telcos with IdPs and RPs, EU groups such as ENISA) with deployments currently in play, in pilot and in Proof of Concept situations, together with the relevant SDO’s from which the standards for such deployments emanate.

-Other key international groups are those involved in privacy, accepting that the concept of privacy, particularity for the individual citizen, is far more mature outside of the US.

-This should probably involve embracing a fundamental design goal of “user centric identity” and the principle of the individual citizen being in control of their identity (please refer to the work by the Jericho Forum in this area), as increased control of identity for individuals (an NSTIC objective) reduces the sharing and exposure of data, and in this way fundamentally provides increased privacy protection.

-It must be recognized that, once personal information is shared, the need for privacy transcends national borders and privacy protections will need to be considered in this context.
+[LIST LEADING INTERNATIONAL PRIVACY GROUPS BY NAME HERE]

 4.4.
 How should the Steering Group maximize the Identity Ecosystem’s interoperability internationally?

 KI NDG’s response: